aspose-cells/Aspose.Cells-Doc-md/english/gocpp/developer-guide/workbook-conversions/txt-to-excel/_index.md

 ## **Opening CSV Files**

-Comma Separated Values (CSV) files contain records where the values are separated by commas.
-Data is stored as a table where each column is separated by the comma character and quoted by the double quote character.
-If a field value contains a double quote character, it is escaped with a pair of double quote characters.
+Comma‑Separated Values (CSV) files contain records where the values are separated by commas.
+Data is stored as a table where each column is separated by the comma character and quoted by the double‑quote character.
+If a field value contains a double‑quote character, it is escaped with a pair of double‑quote characters.
 You can also use Microsoft Excel to export spreadsheet data to CSV.

 {{< gist "aspose-cells-gists" "b414abd53259bbc47d2c3c0fe985395b" "Examples-Go-CPP-TxtToExcel.go" >}}
 ## **Opening CSV Files and Replacing Invalid Characters**